From: Cathy Michael, Communication and Legal Studies Librarian

 For a list of suggested titles or figures on funds remaining, contact me.

 New Title List: here is a monthly list of all new book titles (all subject areas) that is always available on the library homepage.
-You can even create a RSS feed to it.
-I like to look at the topical RSS feeds.
 I’ll gather a spreadsheet of titles ordered by fund at the end of each semester or upon request.

 On the Film tab of the library’s homepage is a button for new DVDs.
 I can create lists of videos that may interest a certain class.
 For instance, here is a list of videos for Mass Media History and Animated Films.
 I’m happy to customize a DVD topic list for you.